First Year Experience & Retention

 What happens if I miss New Student Orientation?

 New Student Orientation is an important milestone in the life of a new college student.
 During orientation, time has been set aside to specifically address the academic, financial, and personal needs of our new students.
-Missing this opportunity would be detrimental.
-We are aware, however, that even the best intentions can go awry.
-Students who are unable to attend orientation must contact the Office of First Year Experience & Advising for an information packet once they arrive on campus.
+Missing this opportunity could be detrimental.
+We are aware, however, that things do not always go as planned.
+Students who are unable to attend orientation must visit the Office of First Year Experience & Retention (located on 2nd floor of Cunningham Hall) for an information packet once they arrive on campus.

 Orientation Dates & Activities

 The dates for Orientation are August 7 – 12, 2019.